DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ![Protected Column Values](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/access-hidden-columns-use-protection.png)

-When it comes to protecting a grid control's data source data, a general recommendation to perform separate queries for data sources whose data is displayed in UI.
+A general recommendation is to always perform separate queries for data sources whose data is displayed in UI.
 These queries should never request data that should be kept in secret.

 ### 5.3 Information Exposure Through Source Code

 **Security Risks**: [CWE-540](https://cwe.mitre.org/data/definitions/540.html), [CWE-615](https://cwe.mitre.org/data/definitions/615.html)

 The DevExpress default HTTP handler (DXR.axd) serves static files including images, scripts and styles.
 We assume that these static files are intended for public access and do not expose any sensitive information or server-side code.
-However there are additional recommendation for writing custom scripts and styles:
+However, there are additional recommendations on custom scripts and styles:

 - Do not hardcode any credentials in scripts.
 - Consider obfuscating these files in the following cases: